oVirt/ovirt-site/source/release/4.0.2/index.html.md

 # oVirt 4.0.2 Release Notes

-The oVirt Project is pleased to announce the availability of oVirt 4.0.2 Third Release Candidate as of August 3rd, 2016.
+The oVirt Project is pleased to announce the availability of oVirt 4.0.2 Fourth Release Candidate as of August 10th, 2016.

 oVirt is an open source alternative to VMware™ vSphere™, and provides an awesome KVM management interface for multi-node virtualization.
 This release is available now for Red Hat Enterprise Linux 7.2, CentOS Linux 7.2 (or similar).